-Welcome To The Kent Paranormal Website
+Welcome to Kent Paranormal

 Kent Paranormal was founded in 2009 by a previous member of Thanet Ghostwatch.
 Since then Kent Paranormal has investigated many locations with various other Paranormal groups and teams investigating what has fascinated many people throughout the years.
 Kent Paranormal has recently investigated sites which have never been investigated before through membership of The Ghost Club in and around Kent.
 Kent Paranormal has an active page on Facebook and a PHPBB board with various articles and interesting accounts of the Paranormal.
 Current and previous investigations carried out are listed in the investigation link on this site and on our Facebook page.